Back to Journal

 What This Means for You

-- In Kilimani and Kileleshwa, growth is strong but comes with higher regulatory risk
+• Kilimani & Kileleshwa: Strong growth but higher regulatory risk

-Key takeaway: The true value of land in Nairobi today is not just its location — but how much density the law allows you to unlock.
+The true value of land in Nairobi today is not just location — but how much density the law allows you to unlock.

 Westlands — The High-Density Engine